openstack/charm-guide/doc/source/admin/vgpu.rst

 .. warning::

    Changing vGPU types may prevent new VMs from being created.
-Failure will occur if a new VM uses a type that sollicites the same physical GPU of any existing VM.
+Failure will occur if a new VM uses a type that solicits the same physical GPU of any existing VM.
 Recall that a physical GPU can only support one vGPU type at any given time.
-This can be mitigated through the strategic use of appilcation groups for nova-compute and/or nova-compute-nvidia-vgpu.
+This can be mitigated through the strategic use of application groups for nova-compute and/or nova-compute-nvidia-vgpu.

 Once the model has settled, the vGPUs can be listed via the OpenStack CLI.
 Start by listing the physical GPUs: